LEARN ABOUT RESEARCH

 Dr. Maria Iacullo-Bird, Assistant Provost for Research

-• Getting Started in Research/Creative Projects Year-Round February 6, 2024
+- Getting Started in Research/Creative Inquiry Projects – Tuesday, February 11, 2025

 FUNDING UNDERGRADUATE RESEARCH

-Provost's Student-Faculty Undergraduate Research and Creative Inquiry Award Program: Summer 2024
+Provost's Student-Faculty Undergraduate Research and Creative Inquiry Award Program: Summer and Academic Year

 This university-wide research grant program is designed to support research and artistic projects that have evolved from coursework and research/artistic settings and will benefit from further in-depth development through sustained student work and faculty mentoring.